Problems With Your Beaverton Foundation, Basement or Concrete?

 If you are tired of putting up with a wet basement, you can call a specialist who will determine what is allowing rain water to leak into it.

 They might develop a waterproofing strategy that can correct your moisture issue without having to do work down in your basement at all.
 Maybe they could remedy the problem just by working only outside your house on the gutters, landscaping and lawn around your residence.

 Beaverton Area Slab Jacking Services

 In case portions of your concrete courtyard, front walk, garage floor or entrance has sunk a little over time, they can probably handle that too.

-The technique we use to raise these sunken sections back up is known as either slab jacking or mud jacking.
+The technique used to raise these sunken sections back up is known as either slab jacking or mud jacking.

 Slabjacking is a useful technique.

 This process features pushing a dense mud compound underneath that section of concrete which has gotten too low.
 The thick compound flows in all the spaces below the concrete and gradually drives the slab up to the height it originally was at.